MaggGomes/flask/esof/docs/assignment4.md

 ###Understandability
 * The degree to which the component under test is documented or self-explaining.

+The community build an impressive documentation over the years, every main topic and some more specific are well explained and frequently updated.
+But some topics need improvement to make easier to contribute to the project or to a developer use it in their project.
+This documentation is important because some implementation use external libraries making then harder to understand their behaviour others because of its complexity.

+Also, there are  extended  comments  in all code to make the learning curve easier.

 <a name="heterogeneity"/>
 ###Heterogeneity
 * The degree to which the use of diverse technologies requires to use diverse test methods and tools in parallel.

+The Flask isn’t a heterogeneous project because only really on 2 libraries and the main reason for that is that the core can be extended to adapt to necessities of the developer.

+Jinja2 : a powerful templating engine
+wekerzeub: WSGI library

+The tests implemented focus on behaviour test between this libraries and connection to flask , this two are mature libraries and it’s assume that they work.

+Methods:

+Integration Testing
+Unit Testing

+The tools used in testing are reliable and from a save source: coverage.py pytest.py tox

 <a name="staticsAndAnalytics"/>
 ##Report Test Statistics and analytics